Carreau/phd-dissertation/parts/part3.rst

 probe bead, we model it as a purely elastic material.
 The viscous effect are neglected in the approach part as the approach at different speed show now clear effect on the approach curves (Cf :num:`Figure #many-speed`).
-We consider the compression of the material between the two probe bead between two surface that are the projected surfaces of the bead on the direction of compression.
-The thickness of the compressed material is taken as being the distance between bead center corrected by the distance offset |delta|.
+We consider the compression of the material between the two probe bead.
+Surface of the compressed material correspond to projected surfaces of the bead along the direction of compression (:math:`\pi R^2`).
+The thickness of the compressed material is taken as being the distance between bead center corrected by the distance offset |delta| as any material below delta can be considered as infinitively rigid for the optical tweezer.

 The stress exerted onto the material projected onto the bead surface or radius :math:`R` can be written :

 .. math::

     \sigma = \frac{F}{\pi R^2}

-For small defmation the local strain of the material :math:`u` can be written as a function of the corrected bead position |dc| and the considered location along the axis between the two bead center `x` :
+For small deformation the local strain of the material :math:`u` can be written as a function of the corrected bead position |dc| and the considered location along the axis between the two bead center `x` :

 .. math::